 - Then, click OK to re-enter your correct password.

 In this article, I’ve covered 2 handy methods to Hide Columns in Excel with Password.
 I sincerely hope you enjoyed and learned a lot from this article.
-Additionally, if you want to read more articles on Excel, you may visit our website, Exceldemy.
 If you have any questions, comments, or recommendations, kindly leave them in the comment section below.